neondatabase/website/content/docs/guides/bemi.md

 Designed with simplicity and non-invasiveness in mind, Bemi doesn't require any alterations to your existing database structure.
 It operates in the background, empowering you with data change tracking features.

-In this guide, we'll show you how to replicate data from Neon with Bemi to create an automatic audit trail.
+In this guide, we'll show you how to connect your Neon database to Bemi to create an automatic audit trail.

 ## Prerequisites